davebulaval/notification/docs/source/decorator.rst

 Decorator
 =========

-Since script can often fail, it's convenient to have a notification.
-The fail decorator attend to catch any exception and send a notification threw the notificator.
+Since the script can often fail, it's convenient to have a notification.
+The fail decorator attends to catch any exception and send a notification threw the notificator.

 .. currentmodule:: notif.fail_decorator